a-sumo/sc-map/research-notes.md

 	},
 ]
 ```
-The suttas can be found in terminal branches, or leaves.
-These are branches whose `id` field occurs in no other branches' `parentId` field.
+The suttas can be found at terminal branches, or leaves.
+Leaves are branches whose `id` field occurs in no other branches' `parentId` field.

-Because the `id` is unique, we can match each leaf to a single corresponding JSON file in the bilara-data sub-directory of the [sc-data repository](https://github.com/suttacentral/sc-data).
+Because the `id` is unique, we can match each leaf to a unique JSON file in the bilara-data sub-directory of the [sc-data repository](https://github.com/suttacentral/sc-data).

 Theses sutta files are in JSON format with the following structure:
 ```
 {